CLI reference

 tj onboard # interactive setup for any agent

-tj onboard --claude-code # Claude Code-specific setup
+tj onboard --claude-code # zero-code Claude Code integration

-tj onboard --codex # Codex-specific setup
+tj onboard --codex # zero-code Codex integration

 tj doctor # verify config, daemon, MCP, env